busterbenson/public/book-of-beliefs.md

 ## Values I live by

+1. I value myself, all people, all living things, as they are, and believe we should participate in the world in a way that lives up to the dignity in each of us.
-1. I value cultivating and articulating a clear vision for my life, standing behind it, and reviewing it often enough to make course-corrections along the way.
+2. I value cultivating and articulating a clear vision for my life, standing behind it, and reviewing it often enough to make course-corrections along the way.
-2. I also value allowing space for distractions and contradictions to appear that might challenge or shift the vision.
+3. I also value allowing space for distractions and contradictions to appear that might challenge or shift the vision.
-3. I value composing [Annual Reviews](https://paper.dropbox.com/doc/u0nwfC4elqUCSm5nHbvOH) around my birthday every year.
+4. I value composing [Annual Reviews](https://paper.dropbox.com/doc/u0nwfC4elqUCSm5nHbvOH) around my birthday every year.
-4. I value practicing the art of productive disagreement when in conversation with people who have different perspectives from me.
+5. I value practicing the art of productive disagreement when in conversation with people who have different perspectives from me.
-5. I value trying to avoid labeling groups of people unless they explicitly request it.
+6. I value trying to avoid labeling groups of people unless they explicitly request it.
-6. I value speaking and being my word.
+7. I value speaking and being my word.
-7. I value being direct and speaking up when I feel something is wrong, even if it potentially disrupts the peace.
+8. I value being direct and speaking up when I feel something is wrong, even if it potentially disrupts the peace.
-8. I value being the change I want to see.
+9. I value being the change I want to see.
-9. I value not dilly-dallying if something needs to be done.
+10. I value not dilly-dallying if something needs to be done.
-10. I value having good intentions towards people I directly or indirectly impact.
+11. I value having good intentions towards people I directly or indirectly impact.
-11. I value de-magnetizing myself from cultural identities I’ve inherited by asking, “What if I didn’t have to be masculine?”
+12. I value de-magnetizing myself from cultural identities I’ve inherited by asking, “What if I didn’t have to be masculine?”
 “What if I didn’t have to be successful?”
 “What if I didn’t have to change the world?”
 “What if I didn’t have to be an expert?”
-12. I value being the maker of my own meaning.
+13. I value being the maker of my own meaning.
-13. I value making my own advice after consulting others, and then taking it.
+14. I value making my own advice after consulting others, and then taking it.
-14. I value not feeling sorry for myself and avoiding competitive suffering.
+15. I value not feeling sorry for myself and avoiding competitive suffering.
-15. I value rallying others with my vision, even if it’s not perfect.
+16. I value rallying others with my vision, even if it’s not perfect.
-16. I value staking my reputation on my better self, then striving to live up to it.
+17. I value staking my reputation on my better self, then striving to live up to it.
-17. I value living with the consequences who I am, even if they were unintentionally harmful.
+18. I value living with the consequences who I am, even if they were unintentionally harmful.
-18. I value managing my stress, health, and clarity by consistently eating well, exercising, and getting enough sleep.
+19. I value managing my stress, health, and clarity by consistently eating well, exercising, and getting enough sleep.
-19. I value savoring my mistakes so that I can learn from them.
+20. I value savoring my mistakes so that I can learn from them.
-20. I value retrying things I don’t like every once in a while.
+21. I value retrying things I don’t like every once in a while.
-21. I value going slow, working hard, and avoiding shortcuts.
+22. I value going slow, working hard, and avoiding shortcuts.
-22. I value cultivating quality time with myself, with others, and with my interests.
+23. I value cultivating quality time with myself, with others, and with my interests.
-23. I value facing things that make me uncomfortable, to learn about the fears I'm holding inside the discomfort.
+24. I value facing things that make me uncomfortable, to learn about the fears I'm holding inside the discomfort.

 ## Well-said things